Please bear with us while we finalize our website changes

 - Registration (R/TRO, R/TRO DIP) initial application instructions, forms and appeals

 Congratulations to all TRO members that have recently obtained their registration designation!

 Registration (R/TRO, R/TRO DIP) Designation Information

-The registration designation is currently a voluntary credential that demonstrates a level of excellence.
+The registration designation demonstrates a level of excellence in the field of Therapeutic Recreation (TR).
 R/TRO is the designation for degree prepared practitioners and R/TRO DIP is for diploma prepared practitioners.
-Registered Professional TRO members have demonstrated a minimum standard in Therapeutic Recreation (TR) experience, formal education, professional affiliations and professional contributions.
+Registered Professional TRO members have demonstrated a minimum standard in (TR) experience, formal education, professional affiliations and professional contributions.

 The Registration Maintenance (Ongoing Professional Contribution) process demonstrates accountability to the Therapeutic Recreation profession in the province of Ontario through continuing with professional contributions after receiving the registration designation.
 The maintenance program requires that every 5 years, R/TRO and R/TRO DIP designation holders must renew their registration by providing proof of continued learning.
 This proof is obtained by collecting a minimum 25 professional contribution points within that timeframe.

 For six years now, members have been anticipating education changes to the Registration Application Package.
 The time has arrived!
 TRO is excited to announce the launch of the 2015 R/TRO (for degree prepared) and R/TRO DIP (for diploma prepared) application packages!

 It's truly a great achievement and honour to be able to offer the Registration designation (R/TRO, R/TRO DIP) to members that promotes professionalism and quality Therapeutic Recreation services, while representing the variety of academic pathways available in Ontario.